Aryan-kaushal/rm-rf-regret/README.md

 ```

 ---

-## 📝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-For major changes, please open an issue first to discuss what you would like to change.

----

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-## 👏 Acknowledgements

-- Inspired by the anxiety of accidental `rm -rf` commands
-- PyQt5 for providing excellent GUI capabilities
-- The open-source community for continuous support and inspiration

 ---